LÉ Samuel Beckett: Design

 In October 2010, the Irish Naval Service ordered a number of new offshore patrol vessels from Babcock Marine, a UK-based shipbuilder operating out of Appledore, North Devon.
 The first two vessels were named Samuel Beckett and James Joyce respectively, and planned to replace LÉ Emer (decommissioned September 2013; sold October 2013) and Aoife (decommissioned January 2015; commissioned in the Maritime Squadron of the Armed Forces of Malta June 2015).

 Like the Róisín-class OPV, Samuel Beckett was designed by Vard Marine to a VARD 7 series design.
 Although similar to the Róisín-class OPV, Samuel Beckett is over 10 m longer, intended to increase its capabilities in the rough waters of the North Atlantic.
 The ship is designed to carry a crew of 44 and have space for up to 10 trainees.

 Additionally, Samuel Beckett is designed to carry remotely operated submersibles and a decompression chamber for divers.
 The expanded deck area would allow the ship to deploy unmanned surveillance planes.

 Construction and naming

 Although the ship was built using modern modular construction techniques, the keel was deemed to have been "laid down" during a keel-laying ceremony held at the Appledore Shipbuilding Yard on 19 May 2012 after the first two major components were connected together.

 In July 2013, while still under construction, the name of the vessel, Samuel Beckett was announced by the Minister for Defence Alan Shatter in Dáil Éireann.

 Propulsion

-The ship is powered by a pair of 16-cylinder W16V26F Wärtsilä diesel motors driving twin shafts that propel a top speed of 23 kn.
+The ship is powered by a pair of 16-cylinder W16V26F Wärtsilä diesel motors driving twin shafts that can propel the vessel to a top speed of 23 kn.
 The ship is also equipped with dynamic positioning systems and a power take-in (PTI) drive, to enable fuel savings as the main engines can be shut down and switched to alternative power sources such as stored battery power or a smaller more economical engine.